d2fn/shades-rb/README.md

 ## As a command line utility for OLAP cubing

-The ```shades``` utility will accept whitespace-delimited data, one event per line, preceeded by two commented lines describing the dimensions and data within.
+The ```shades``` utility will accept whitespace-delimited data, one event per line, preceeded by two commented lines describing the dimensions and measures within.

 ```
 # dimensions: timestamp transactionid customer item